We use cookies to enhance your experience. Click here if you want to read more.

 How can your company get started with a redesign of the A/P dataflow?
 Here’s what we recommend.

-- For your process control to make a difference, you need to make sure that your data is structured and correct.
-If the information you handle is filled with inaccuracies, errors will continue cropping up, no matter how well you refine your processes.
+1. For your process control to make a difference, you must ensure your data is structured and correct.
+If the information you handle is inaccurate, errors will continue cropping up, no matter how well you refine your processes.

-- E-invoices are the best way to change your transactional data from error-prone to 100% accurate.
-By making your data fully digital, you can ensure that you don’t lose any critical information.
+2. E-invoices are the best way to change your transactional data from error-prone to 100% accurate.
+By digitalizing your data, you can ensure you don’t lose any critical information.

-- Ensure you have proper routines to shield your business against external errors, such as erroneous purchase invoices.
-Automate validation and make sure you don’t waste any time on others’ mistakes.
+3. Ensure you have proper routines to shield your business against external errors, such as erroneous purchase invoices.
+Automate validation and make sure you don’t waste time on others’ mistakes.

-- Know your supplier – implement robust procedures that help you control which suppliers you have active relations with, who you should avoid and how to make sure your master data is correct and updated.
+4. Know your supplier – implement robust procedures that help you control which suppliers you have active relations with, who you should avoid, and how to ensure your master data is correct and updated.

 Are you looking to improve vital financial processes at your company?
 Qvalia’s finance process platform can help automate and streamline accounts payable, independently of your current IT setup, without disruptive changes.

 Need more inspiration?
 Download our ebook to see how you can accelerate the digital transformation of finance.
-Get Automation finance for free.
+Get Automating finance for free.